quay-demo-review/quay-demo/blog/2026-03-01-hello-world.md

 - *Italic text* for subtlety
 - [Links](https://example.com) to anywhere

 No terminal required.
 Just write, save, and sync.
+Simple.